kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 5. Should users be able to filter corrections by status or other criteria?
 6. Should the correction list provide direct navigation to the associated element in the layout?
 7. Should previous layout versions and their corrections remain accessible?
+8. Should the Managing Editor be able to reopen a correction after it has been marked as `Resolved`?
 ---

 ## 2.3.
 Business Rules